sreeks87/webpageinfo/README.md

     ###  Assumptions :

-    The defaultversion is HTML version 5.
+    The default version is HTML version 5.

     For any lower version, the root html node will have the doctype in the below formats